stensonowen/WikiLinks/README.md

 **NOTE**: For now, development on [master](/stensonowen/WikiLinks/tree/master) will focus on cool graph stuff and the website will live at [rust\_web](/stensonowen/WikiLinks/tree/rust_web).
 It's being bumped from master for now because it needs some maintenance (update for diesel 1.0, fix Rocket breaking changes, organization, etc.).
 Ideally these would live behind a non-default feature gate, which would mean the code is still included but building wouldn't take forever.
 Maybe in the future I'll put web stuff back into *master*, but currently it's just complicating things.

+See [Optimizations.md](/Optimizations.md) for a record of some of this project's more interesting optimizations.

 ## Current Status

 Currently the fastest form of the project is a pure Rust rewrite of parsing, storing, searching, computing pageranks, and serving web requests.